zh012/dai/META-PROMPTS.md

 - Dcoumentation structures
 - `Commands` - the prompts to define persona/guidance for ai to play differenct roles while executing different tasks during the development process
 - `Rules` - constrain the ai's input, output and behavior while making changes
+- Scripts (sh, py or ts ...) to help preparing the context according to the task and docment linkages

 # All these artifacts should be desigend to serve the following task during the development process: